 Dense or Fibrous - This unusual category of textures which is particularly common to the stems (stipes) of large polypores such as Bondezarwia or Laetiporus (Berkely's polypore and chicken of the woods, respectively).
 These stems can be downright unpleasant to simply cook and eat, they require some processing.
 This can go in one of a couple ways, they can be broken up in a food processor and used as the basis for stuffings (think of some Raviolis or Tortellini) or mixed into a variety of dishes for texture.
 They can also be broken down with long and slow heating, such as those which occur with the pickling or confitting processes.
 The end product may still be fibrous or even dense, but here they are more welcome textures you can sink your teeth into.

-Spongy - This is a category that a lot of boletes pall into, especially those lightweight and easily dried ones like Strilobomyces (old man of the woods) and Suilius.
+Spongy - This is a category that a lot of boletes fall into, especially those lightweight and easily dried ones like Strilobomyces (old man of the woods) and Suilius.
 Also consider drying these and powdering them for a blast of umami flavor.

 Just like the vast list of textures, fungal flavors are also broad and often change when the mushrooms is dried.
 Always sample your mushrooms, just a nibble to make sure you have an idea of what this batch's flavor profile will be.
 Several boletes will have seasonal varieties that are just too bitter to use in most food.
 Artomyces and Hericium become bitter when they brown a bit.
 Are your chanterelles a bit sweet smelling?